 - Supporting Colorado’s State UPK is consistent with the DPP mission and the intention of voters who twice passed the Denver Preschool Tax to help make early childhood education possible for kids.

 For more information please review our Provider FAQ’s listed below or visit our complete UPK FAQ’s.
-You can also sign up to receive email updates from DPP below:
+You can also sign up to receive email updates from DPP using our subscriber form.

 Resources for Providers